uma458467/cloud-native-app-labs/lab-instructions/spring-boot/externalizing-config.md

 ```

-3) Also `io.pivotal.spring.hello.HelloSpringBootApplication`, change the return statement of `hello()` to the following:
+3) Also within `io.pivotal.spring.hello.HelloSpringBootApplication`, change the return statement of `hello()` to the following:

 ```
 return String.format("%s World!", greeting);